Javex/pyramid_crud/docs/development.rst

 .. code-block:: text

-    pip install -r docs_require.txt
+    pip install -r tests_require.txt
-    pip install pytest mock webtest transaction

 .. note::
-    Note mock is an unnecessary requirement for users of python 3.3 and above.
+    ``mock`` is an unnecessary requirement for users of python 3.3 and above, but it is included in the above file unconditionally.

 Now you can run your tests with: